hovlad/litehtmltopng/README.md

 # litehtmltopng
-is simple html render to png image
+The simple is simple render html to png based on litehtml engine (windows)